Self-care is a word that we often hear but it can look different for each of us.

 Taking care of my non-verbal brother with a feeding tube was both physically and mentally exhausting.

-As a child, I observed something really important.
-She used art and crafting as a form of therapy and self-care during that time.
+As a child, I observed something important.
+She used art and crafting as her therapy and self-care during that time.

 I try to use rewards as a motivator to complete or do a task.